nbeaver/user-supplied-ad-preferences/README.rst

 and longer-term problems.

-Adblock Plus, for example, `permits "non-intrusive" ads`_, and ad-blockers are helpless against `native advertising`_.
+Adblock Plus, for example, `permits "non-intrusive" ads`_, and ad-blockers are ineffectual against `native advertising`_.

 I fear that `what happened to SourceForge`_ could happen to other sites.

 .. _permits "non-intrusive" ads: https://adblockplus.org/en/acceptable-ads
 .. _native advertising: http://www.targetmarketingmag.com/post/why-advertisers-need-think-native/all/
-.. _what happened to SourceForge: http://arstechnica.com/information-technology/2015/05/sourceforge-grabs-gimp-for-windows-account-wraps-installer-in-bundle-pushing-adware/
+.. _what happened to SourceForge: https://notepad-plus-plus.org/news/notepad-plus-plus-leaves-sf.html

 --------------------------------------------------